designstem/projects/colorblindness/index.md

   #### Aim

   ~Students explore which parts of their everyday life might cause problems for color vision deficient people.
-Therefore, we raise awareness for the need to also keep accessibility in mind when designing products which contain important information, that all people should be able to access.~
+Therefore, we raise awareness for the need to keep accessibility in mind when designing products that contain important information, which all people should be able to access.~
   ~After the photo safari, students should get a chance to thoroughly examine what they found.
 In this phase, you, as a teacher, should stand back.
 Maybe it would be helpful if two students would work together, share their results and discuss them.~

 </f-notes>